Why audiobooks for kids are so beneficial and how to get kids addicted to audiobooks as young as preschool age!

 Give Them Activities to Do While They Listen

 I have an entire post on quiet time for kids, as well as one on indoor activities for kids they can easily do during quiet time.
+We really love paint by sticker books and have a quiet time stash!
 These are game-changers in helping keep hands and bodies busy while they listen.